iterative/dvc.org/content/docs/command-reference/params/index.md

 stage.

-Using parameter dependencies prevents situations where several [pipeline](/doc/command-reference/pipeline) stages depend on the same file, and any change in the file invalidates causes the reproduction all those stages unnecessarily.
+Using parameter dependencies prevents situations where several [pipeline](/doc/command-reference/pipeline) stages depend on the same configuration file, and any change in the file invalidates causes the reproduction all those stages unnecessarily.

 You should manually write or generate the YAML or JSON parameters files needed for the project, which can be versioned directly with Git.
 You can then use